Andrea-Bardinet/canvas-blocks/public/exercises/en/guess-the-number.md

-# Tutorial: Guess My Number Game with Canvas-block
+# Tutorial: Guess the Number Game with Canvas-block

-Welcome to this tutorial where we will create an interactive "Guess My Number" game using Canvas-block.
+Welcome to this tutorial where we'll create an interactive "Guess the Number" game using Canvas-block.
 Follow the steps below to understand how the game works.

 ## Canvas Initialization

-Start by setting the canvas size using the `setCanvasSize` block.
-In our example, we have a canvas with dimensions of 1000x1000 pixels.
+Start by defining the canvas size using the `setCanvasSize` block.
+In our example, we have a canvas with dimensions 1000x1000 pixels.

 ![setCanvasSize block](blocks/interface_guessnumber.png)